 Yep, it happens.
 If you aren’t careful, it can be easy to lose your grip on a menstrual cup and accidentally drop it in the toilet.
-On rare occasions, cups have also been known be pushed down lower in the vaginal canal and even fall out when doing a poo (this is usually because the menstrual cup is too small).
+On rare occasions, cups have also been known to be pushed down lower in the vaginal canal and even fall out when doing a poo (this is usually because the menstrual cup is too small).

 Is there any way to salvage it?
 Can your menstrual cup be disinfected and reused if you drop it in the toilet?

 Firstly, it’s important to remember that some very nasty pathogens such E. coli and Staphylococcus, as well as other viruses such as norovirus and hepatitis, may be present in and around toilets.
 These are likely to be more prevalent in public toilets that have not been cleaned regularly.